Pak Keung WanArtist, Lecturer / academic

 2005 Wunderkammer: The Artificial Kingdom, The Collection, Lincoln.
 A show exploring the links between art, collecting & archaeology.
 Curated by Edward Allington.
 Exhibiting artists include Hew Locke, Lindsey Seers, Marc Quinn, On Kawara, Dan Graham, Hannah Collins.

 2004 Marks in Space, The Usher Gallery, Lincoln.
 A show exploring the relationships between drawing & sculptural form.
-Exhibiting artists include Cornelia Parker, Susan Hiller, Stefan Gec, Anya Gallacio, Richard Deacon, Alison Wilding, Richard Long, Daphne Wright.
+Exhibiting artists include Cornelia Parker, Susan Hiller, Stefan Gec, Anya Gallacio, Richard Deacon, Alison Wilding, Richard Long.

 2003 Pizza Express Prospects Drawing Prize, Loading Bay Gallery, Old Truman Brewery, Brick Lane, London

 2002 O2xygen, White Box, Chelsea, New York, USA.
 A show addressing the concepts of breath & the disorders of breathing.
+Curator Jeff Koan Baysa MD.
 Exhibiting artists include Ann Hamilton, Marina Abramovic, Gordon Matta-Clark, Oscar Munoz.

 2001 Hart 2001, Quay Arts, Kingston-upon-Hull.
 Temporary audio-visual installation for Grosvener Mill by the Humber River.
 (Commissioned work)